A hidden gem will definitely be coming back here.

 Situated in a leafy residential Chelsea spot, there is much to explore within easy walking distance.
 Do as the Londoners do and grab a coffee (or super juice!) from one of the many eateries around Gloucester Road, and take the 15 minute stroll from the hotel to Kensington Gardens.
 Here, your pup can roam free (just use a lead near the lakes to avoid any geese-dispersing dips!).
 Enjoy a stroll around the royal surroundings, and gaze across the Round Pond to the Palace the Duke and Duchess of Cambridge call home.
 Make sure your pooch keeps a nose to the ground for HRH Lupo.
 Hyde Park directly joins Kensington Gardens to the east so there is plenty of space to stretch even the longest of legs!

 Alternatively head south across what is arguably London’s prettiest bridge, The Albert Bridge, straight into Battersea Park, which is also only a 15 minute walk from the hotel.
 Filled with activities, this park is full of Londoners enjoying the green space.
 The Pear Tree Cafe, located in the park, is also more than worthy of a pitstop.
+For inspiration see our dog-friendly London destination page.

 Address: Blakes Hotel, 33 Roland Gardens, Kensington, London, SW7 3PF